jad-b/simile/README.md

 - [Sparse Distributed Representations](http://www.cortical.io/technology_representations.html)
 - n-grams
 - Markov Chain
+- [Haskell Analysis Cookbook](http://haskelldata.com/) has a lot of good ideas

 ## Open Questions
 SDR can be used for fast comparisons - but how to encode a string into SDR in the first place?